4RN3-Norway/4RN3-chain-ts/README.md

 ---

-🧱 Philosophy
+## 🧱 Philosophy
 - Don’t generalize everything.
 Use models for what they’re best at.
 - Stateless by default.
 You don’t need memory if you can prompt smartly.
 - Modularity over framework.
 Compose small model tasks instead of monoliths.

 ---

-📄 License
+## 📄 License

 This project is licensed under the MIT License.

 ---

-🚧 Status
+## 🚧 Status

 Actively in development.
-This is the stack definition repo — actual plugins, apps, and helpers may live in separate repositories under the same namespace.te repositories under the same namespace.
+This is the stack definition repo — actual plugins, apps, and helpers may live in separate repositories under the same namespace.